Mom always knows best, right? Or does she?

 But even experts get it wrong sometimes — and commonly passed-on beliefs can be the hardest myths to bust.
 Ever wondered if chicken soup really does do wonders for colds or if reading in dim light can actually hurt your eyes?
 In honor of Mother’s Day, we look at some adages from Mother Knows Best?
 The Truth About Mom’s Well-Meaning (But Not Always Accurate) Advice to shed light on mom’s age-old cautionary tales.
 It’s time to debunk — or verify — her received wisdom.

 Read on for the hairy truth about shaving...

 Your mom probably told you to hold off getting that razor out for this very reason, back when you were itching to shave as a preteen.
 Dermatologists Arnold Klein and James Sternberg (coauthors of The Skin Book) say that this is just a big ol’ myth.
 Your hair won’t be darker and thicker or grow faster if you shave it.
 Oh, and that bit about shaving against the grain?
 Won’t make hair grow back thicker either, but it will prevent those painful ingrown hairs so it’s a good idea.
 Regardless, shave away!

 Click here for your chance to win one of three fantastic prize packages!

-Chicken soup may be good for the soul, but is it the best medicine for a cold?
+Chicken soup is the best medicine for a cold.